Skip to content

 Mini-Story: Vibe-Coded MVPs Save Days, Then Lose Weeks

-On 2026-05-18, we wrote about Lovable, Bolt, and v0 MVPs.
+On 2026-05-18, I wrote about Lovable, Bolt, and v0 MVPs.
 Those tools are useful for prototypes because they make a founder's idea visible in hours.
 The problem starts when a prototype is treated as the product foundation.

 That is the less flashy answer, but it is kinder to the budget.
 Use AI app builders to learn what the product should do.
 Use an MVP build when the next thing you need is reliable data from real users.